AI MemMail: Let Dense-Mem Triage and Answer Your Business Inbox

 password: "replace-with-smtp-password"

-from: [email protected]The accepted_conditions block keeps the worker focused on messages addressed to this mailbox.
-The safety_forward_to and default_forward_to addresses should point to a real human reviewer.
+The `accepted_conditions` block keeps the worker focused on messages addressed to this mailbox.
+The `safety_forward_to` and `default_forward_to` addresses should point to a real human reviewer.

 Run the local stack with the published GHCR image: